javaflavor/jdg-custom-rolling-update/README.md

 This sample code is an implementation of a custom rolling upgrade that avoids the problem of implementing Rolling Upgrade of JDG 6.6.0.

 Rolling Upgrade of the standard implementation of JDG 6.6.0 creates the key list of the cache to be migrated as a single entry and tries to transfer that entry to the destination cluster with the Hot Rod protocol.
-However, the current Hot Rod protocol has a constraint that the payload of the message must be 2 GB or less, and there is a problem that migration of a cache whose byte array marshalling the key list exceeds 2 GB can not be performed (Bug 1293575).
+However, the current Hot Rod protocol has a constraint that the payload of the message must be 2 GB or less, and there is a problem that migration of a cache whose byte array marshalling the key list exceeds 2 GB can not be performed (Bug 1293575, fixed in JDG 6.6.1 and 7.0).
 This sample code is implemented without 2 GB constraints on the key list.

 Features of the sample code are as follows.